The world lightest and most compact paraglider!

 |Speed||about 42 km/h for size 16 at 85 kg load|

 Porcher Skytex hardfinish 27 g/m2

-Polish mountaineer, climber, author of the first winter ascents of the Gasherbrum I and Broad Peak eight-housanders, also the conqueror of K2, Makalu and Gasherbrum II.
+Polish mountaineer, climber, author of the first winter ascents of the Gasherbrum I and Broad Peak eight-housanders, also the conqeror df K2, makalu and Gasherbrum II.

 I learned paragliding many years ago, hoping to combine it with my mountain activities.
-Unfortuntely, the equipment then was too heavy for climbers and I have joked that I would go back to flying ony when the wings start weighing a kilogram.
-Well, the word was said and when Dudek Paragliders released the Run & Fly model, I knew that I had to test it.
-It fulfilled all my hopes, offering a remarkable freedom of movement both in the air and on the ground.
+Unfortunately, the equipment then was too heavy for climbers and I have joked that I would go back to flying any when the wings start weighting a kilogram.
+Well, the word was said when Dudek released the Run&Fly model, I knew that I had to test it.
+It fulfiled all my hopes, offering a remarkable freedom of movement both in the air and on the ground.
 No wall my flying gear weighs less than 3 kg including the rescue chute, harness and helmet.

-Finally, I can take a paraglider with me on vacation to fly “by the way” or simply bring it to the summit just in case, even when I have doubts whether the conditions will allow me to fly.
-The wing is easy to steer, very safe and forgives a lot, sometimes I even have the impression that I should not disturb it too much i the air, since it is doing great all by itself.
+Finally, I can take a paraglider with me on vacation to fly “by the way” or simply bring it to the summit just in case, even when I have doubts whether the conditions will alow me to fly.
+The wing is easy to steer, very safe and forgives a lot, sometimes I even have the impression that I should not to disturb it too much in the air, since it is doing great all by itself.